-The final destination (if you’re here to see seals and sea lions) is the Children’s Pool.
-Protected by a sea wall built in the 1930s the area was supposed to be a safe place for children to swim.
-However, the area filled with more sand than anticipated over time.
-The harbor seals gravitated toward the calm water and have sort of taken over the area.
+Your final destination (if you’re here to see seals and sea lions) will be the Children’s Pool at Casa Beach.
+Protected by a sea wall built in the 1930s, the area was supposed to be a safe place for children to swim.

 Kayaking the Underwater Park

-If you’d like to see La Jolla seals and sea lions from the water, head out by kayak or stand-up paddleboard.
-You can go it on your own or book a kayaking tour through a companies like Everyday California.
-I’ve done it and highly recommend.
-Bring your GoPro as there are also Garabaldi, rays and other marine life to see.
+If you’d like to see La Jolla seals and sea lions from the water, head out by kayak or SUP.
+You can go on your own or book a kayaking tour through companies like Everyday California®.
+I’ve done it and highly recommend it.
+Bring your GoPro® as there are also Garibaldi, rays, and other marine life to see.

 Best Time of Day to See La Jolla Seals & Sea Lions

 In my experience, the La Jolla seals and sea lions are always out and about unless it’s raining or the weather isn’t cooperating otherwise.
 Even with our recent winds, the sea lions were huddled together in the late afternoon on nearby cliffs.

 The seals at Children’s Pool seem to come and go more often than the sea lions around the Cove area do.
-There are times when none are on the beach though they may be out on the rocks.
+There are times when none are on the beach, though they may be out on the rocks.
 Let’s just say that I’ve always seen at least a few seals or sea lions when I’ve come to admire them.

 Where to Park